Schildkroet/GRBL-Advanced/README.md

 Added Canned Drill Cycles G81-G83 as additional features.

 #### 5-Axis support
 Added experimental support for rotary axis (5-axis).
-They are roughly tested amd may contain still errors.
+They are roughly tested and may contain still errors.
 Use at own risk!

 #### Hard Reset
 0x19 (CTRL-Y): Perform a hard reset.